- Association for Physical Education

 PE vision statement

-Acland Burghley School believes that Physical Education and school sport contributes to the totality of the educational experience of pupils.
-Physical, personal, social, moral, spiritually, culturally and emotional development are enhanced by the movement experiences that make up our broad and balanced Physical Education curriculum.
+Acland Burghley School believes that Physical Education and school sport contributes positively to the educational experience of pupils.
+Physical, personal, social, moral, cultural and emotional development are enhanced by the experiences that make up our broad and balanced Physical Education curriculum.
 In addition, expression, communication, appreciation and understanding are developed.
 Physical Education provides a range of experiences that form the basis for lifelong sporting and recreational activity which inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
 It should provide opportunities for pupils to become physically confident and develop resilience in a way which supports their health, fitness, mental health and well-being.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
+Through a wide variety of sports, this can be achieved either within the curriculum or in extracurricular activities that take place after school and against other schools.

-Lessons and schemes/units of work are structured to allow students the opportunity to gain knowledge and skills within a physical education environment.
+The curriculum is structured to allow students the opportunity to gain knowledge and skills within a physical education environment.
 The learning environment is appropriate to the age, maturity and skill level of the students.
-Expectations are high but realistic in terms of achievement, discipline, behaviour and dress.
-The atmosphere of lessons is such that students gain confidence in physical activity in a safe environment where student success is positively reinforced.
+Expectations are high, but realistic in terms of achievement, discipline, behaviour and dress.
+The atmosphere of lessons is such that students gain confidence in physical activity in a safe environment where student success and participation is positively reinforced.

 Elizabeth Oteng | eoteng@aclandburghley.camden.sch.uk